coq/coq/doc/sphinx/addendum/type-classes.rst

       { le : A -> A -> bool }.

-This declaration means that any instance of the ``Ord`` class must have an instance of ``EqDec``.
+This declaration means that any instance of the ``Ord`` typeclass must have an instance of ``EqDec``.
 The parameters of the subclass contain at least all the parameters of its superclasses in their order of appearance (here A is the only one).
 As we have seen, ``Ord`` is encoded as a record type with two parameters: a type ``A`` and an ``E`` of type ``EqDec A``.
 However, one can still use it as if it had a single parameter inside generalizing binders: the generalization of superclasses will be done automatically.

 .. coqtop:: all

    Definition le_eqb `{Ord A} (x y : A) := andb (le x y) (le y x).

-In some cases, to be able to specify sharing of structures, one may want to give explicitly the superclasses.
-It is is possible to do it directly in regular binders, and using the ``!`` modifier in class binders.
+To specify sharing of structures, you may want to explicitly specify the superclasses.
+You can do this directly in regular binders, and with the ``!`` modifier before typeclass binders.
 For example:

 .. coqtop:: all

-   Definition lt `{eqa : EqDec A, !
-Ord eqa} (x y : A) := andb (le x y) (neqb x y).
+   Definition lt `{eqa : EqDec A, !Ord eqa} (x y : A) := andb (le x y) (neqb x y).

-The ``!`` modifier switches the way a binder is parsed back to the usual interpretation of Coq.
+The ``!`` modifier switches how Coq interprets a binder.
 In particular, it uses the implicit arguments mechanism if available, as shown in the example.

 Substructures
 ~~~~~~~~~~~~~

 .. index:: :> (substructure)

-Substructures are components of a class which are instances of a class
+Substructures are components of a typeclass which are themselves instances of a
-themselves.
-They often arise when using classes for logical
+typeclass.
+They often arise when using typeclasses for logical properties, e.g.:
-properties, e.g.:

 .. coqtop:: none